← Back to articles

 Your surgeon will explain these risks in detail before the operation and will verify that the expected benefit for your vision justifies performing the vitrectomy.

-When should you consult Julien Gozlan, M.D.?
+When should you consult Dr Julien Gozlan?

 If you experience a sudden or gradual loss of vision, sudden floaters, flashes of light, a dark spot in your visual field, or if you have been told about a retinal disease that may require surgery, it is important to consult a specialized ophthalmologist.